Wes34840/m3bo/README.md

 # m3bo Changelog, I guess

-## 0.0.3
+## 0.0.5

-- tbh, this is the earliest version I pushed to github.
+- Fixed score so you don't get hundreds of thousands of points when killing one enemy
+- Added clicking sound when your gun is empty
+- Also changed this to have latest on the top for readability

 ## 0.0.4